CKBE-FM: Q92 (1992–2009)

 In July 2006, Q92 launched its Summer Concert Series, drawing more than 300,000 for several outdoor concerts at the corner of Ste-Catherine and Peel.

 On August 27, 2007, the station launched the Live Drive Show with hosts Ken Connors, Sonia Benezra, and Judy Croon.

 In September 2008, Q92 stopped playing classic hits with sister station CINW changing to oldies in July 2008.
 The on air lineup was also changed, Q92 midday presenter David Tyler was replaced by Donna Saker.
 Terry DiMonte started a noon-hour show which originated from co-owned classic rock station Q107 in Calgary, Alberta.
 It was cancelled during the station rebranding as "92-5 The Q".

-Morning host Aaron Rand played a featured role in YTV's Prank Patrol (a nationally viewed kids show on cable) debuting that show's 3rd season.
+Morning host Aaron Rand played a featured role in YTV's Prank Patrol (a nationally distributed show aimed at children) debuting that show's 3rd season.

 The annual one-day Corus Montreal Radiothon for Centre hospitalier universitaire Sainte-Justine, hosted by CFQR and its sister stations, raised more than $560,000 on November 16, 2007.